9 classic dishes to try in the UK

 Fish and Chips: It's fried fish in batter served with chips.
 People often have it with salt and vinegar or some other sauces for the chips like ketchup.
 Fish and Chips is a very popular takeaway dish and often served in stadiums.
 People also tend to go for Fish and Chips on friday.

-Shepherd's pie: also known as cottage pie, this classic dish originated from England and is essentially casserole with ground meat, vegetables such as carrots, corn, and peas, topped with either crust or mashed potato.
-I personally don't like pies but Shepherd's pie is an exception.
-It's such as good dish that you must try if you visit England.
+Shepherd's pie: also known as cottage pie, this classic dish originated from England and is essentially casserole with ground red meat, vegetables such as carrots, corn, and peas, topped with either crust or mashed potato.
+The term ‘shepherd’s pie’ is commonly used when the meat is lamb whereas cottage pie is used when the meat is beef.

 Steak pie: this is also a very traditional British dish that is made from slow cooked beef stew and gravy, enclosed in a pastry shell.
 The filling sometimes has mixed vegetables.
 A well known variation of this is steak and ale pie, which as the name suggests, has ale in it.
 I don’t enjoy eating the pastry shell very much but I love digging in the stew inside!
 You can find steak pies in most British pubs so don't give this dish a miss if you are in Britain.